Australian Music Association: Music in Action

 The AMA published Music in Action: For Australian Music Educators between 2003 and 2011.
 Its target audience was music educators, and each issue had five sections: Advocacy (promotion of music in schools), Technology (use in classrooms), Profile (experiences of music teacher), Nitty Gritty (practical ideas), and Project (activities outside of school).

 Events

 AMTA held its first trade show in Melbourne in 1975.

 From 1999 until 2014 the AMA presented an Australian music products trade show, the Australian Music Association Convention (AMAC).

 In the 2000s the AMA played a key role in establishing "Music: Play For Life" program and its annual event, Music Count Us In, under the auspices of the Music Council of Australia.

 The AMP (Australian Music Products) Conference was held in 2017 at the Gold Coast, Queensland.

 Melbourne Guitar Show

 The Melbourne Guitar Show (MGS) has been held since 2015, usually held at Caulfield Racecourse.

 In 2017, it was co-presented by Triple M and Australian Musician.
-As well as renowned Australian guitarists such as Lloyd Spiegel, Bob Spencer, and Nick Charles, the festival also featured Nick Johnston from Canada and Steve Hackett (of Genesis fame), and Alex Hutchings from the UK.
+The festival has featured renowned Australian guitarists including Lloyd Spiegel, Bob Spencer, and Nick Charles, along with prominent international artists such as Nick Johnston of Mastodon and Steve Hackett of Genesis.
 Diesel appeared in 2017 and 2019.